goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

 =====

-These are tests of keas.pbstate, a Python package that provides a method of storing object state in a Google Protocol Buffer.
+These are tests of keas.pbstate, a Python package that provides a way to store Python object state in a Google Protocol Buffer.
 These tests also serve as basic documentation of this package.
 This package is designed to be compatible with ZODB, but ZODB is not required.